SuperOfficeDocs/crmscript/docs/api-reference/classes/NSCredited/GetId.md

 so.topic: reference
 ---

-Get the primary key (id) for the Credited
+Get the primary key (id) for the NSCredited

 **Returns:** Integer